Introduction to Using Picotte

 URCF login info has no connection at all to Drexel Connect, except that we try to use the same username for convenience.
 Passwords must be at least 12 characters long, and have letters, numbers, and punctuation.
 The apg command line below will produce a legal password.
 After 3 failed attempts at login, your IP address will be blocked for 90 minutes.
 So, if your password does not work twice, double check it before trying a third time.
 Note that many characters look almost indistinguishable: O, 0, I, l, |, 1.

-To change passwords, use the passwd command on a login node
+To change passwords, use the passwd command on the login node

 (picottelogin